h3z4r/web-dev-I-course-materials/README.md

 ```
 Week 05: Javascript: Objects
 ```
-Required: Objects contains properties.
+Required: Brendan Eich, Objects contains properties.
 A property has a name and value.

 Optional: